9 Tips for Navigating the Top Home Care Challenges for Aging Adults

 A common concern in home care situations is whether the caregiver is more engaged with their mobile phone than with the person they are caring for.

-To address this issue, before the caregiver starts caring for your older adult, establish clear expectations about device usage during working hours.
+To address this issue, before the caregiver begins caring for your older adult, establish clear expectations for device use during working hours.

 Make it clear that you expect the caregiver to prioritize your older adult’s needs and to notify you if they have any concerns or issues that arise.